lapo-luchini/browser-pinry/README.md

-Pinry Chrome
+Browser Pinry
 ============

-This is a Chrome Extension to ease adding content to [Pinry](https://github.com/pinry/pinry/).
+This is a Chrome/Firefox Extension to ease adding content to [Pinry](https://github.com/pinry/pinry/).

 Forked by winkidney.